elianfloresp/elianfloresp/README.md

 I'm proactive, communicative, and collaborative, and I enjoy working in teams to build solutions that bring real value to both product and business.

-I'm open to new challenges and opportunities — feel free to reach out for a chat! 😄

 ---